oligoform/q-android/readme.md

 # Q for Android - Simple Form Demo

-This is an example of how to handle a simple form submission in an app.
+This is an example of how to handle a **simple form submission** in an app.

-For this example the form's HTML is inserted in the _page.html_ template, so the form will display in every *page* inserted in the app (and not in posts).
+For this example the form's HTML is inserted in the _page.html_ template, so the form will display in every **page** inserted in the app (and not in posts).

 Javascript part is defined in _js/my_form.js_.

 PHP part is defined in _php/handle-my-form.php_.

+## Q for Android

 **Q for Android** is a demo theme for mobile apps built with WP-AppKit, a WordPress plugin to create mobile apps connected to WordPress (more on that at http://getwpappkit.com).